Close

 Expert Process Navigation

-All passengers arriving by air or cruise ship are required to complete the online C5 Passenger Declaration Form.
+All passengers arriving by air or cruise ship are required to complete the C5 Electronic Passenger Declaration Form at the official portal enterjamaica.gov.jm before travel.
+Submission is free of charge and has been mandatory since September 2023.
 Your passport must be valid for the period of intended stay, and you must show evidence of sufficient funds and possess a return or round-trip ticket to another country.
-Jamaica has lifted most COVID-19 travel restrictions, streamlining entry procedures for visitors.

 This authoritative resource transforms complex Caribbean immigration procedures into clear, actionable strategies.
 From initial eligibility assessment through documentation requirements, we provide end-to-end guidance tailored to your unique travel situation.